chaosprint/glicol/js/npm/README.md

 glicol.run(`o: saw 50 >> lpf 300.0 1.0`)
 ```

-Another style is to send message to the engine:
+Another way is to send message to the engine:

 ```js
 // track "o", node_index 0, param 0, set to 110